-US Stock futures turn positive overnight
+US Stock futures turn positive on stimulus hopes

 The sell-off on Wall Street helped to wipe out most of Wall Street’s big gains since President Trump took office

-U.S. equity futures turned green overnight after a day that saw Wall Street's biggest drop since the Black Monday crash of 1987.
+U.S. equity futures turned green overnight after both the U.S. Federal Reserve and the Bank of Japan pumped money into the financial system.

 Continue Reading Below